artsy/README/RFCs/on-call-incident-review.md

 ## Reasoning

-The Incident review meeting is an important part of the incident follow-up process.
+The incident review meeting is an important part of the incident follow-up process.
 It is an opportunity to reflect on the incident, learn from it, share knowledge and experience with others. #product-velocity wants to make the process more _inclusive_ and more _transparent_.
 The goal is to make the incident review process _simple_ and _easily repeatable_, so that any engineer can facilitate the meeting, like we do with open-standup.

 Additionally, involving engineers in the process of incident review facilitation would help to reinforce some of the steps of handling and resolving incidents.